 When Is Jaw Surgery Needed For Airway Issues?

-- Correct severe bite issues
+- Improve airway space Correct severe bite issues

 - Enhance facial balance and function